AronChongyangShi/AronChongyangShi.github.io/_pages/about.md

 ---
 ### About Me

-I am a first-year Ph.D. student in the Electrical and Computer Engineering department at [Uiversity of Florida](https://www.ufl.edu/) (UF).
+I am a second-year Ph.D. student at the Electrical and Computer Engineering department department at [Uiversity of Florida](https://www.ufl.edu/) (UF).
 My advisor is [Dr. Jie Fu](https://fujie.ece.ufl.edu/).
 I earned my B.S. degree in Statistics from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech), Shenzhen, China in 2022.

 In 2016, when I was a high school student, I saw Alphago beat Lee Sedol on TV.
 This scene completely shocked me, but I believe that the potential of AI goes far beyond this.
 That's why I choose to work on game theory and reinforcement learning.
 Sure enough, with the appearance of chatGPT in 2022, it has brought us a brand new industrial revolution.
 I am very honored to be involved in the development and construction of AI.